 We also associate decisions with ethics.
 For example, deciding to buy “fair trade” products or recycle plastics is considered ethical.

 The ethical element relates to modern beliefs/illusions about rationality.
 Every decision is supposed to be rational.
-Economists talk about people making rational decisions based on full knowledge of costs and benefits, and they say that criminals commit crimes because the costs (negative sanctions, punishment) are known but are not high enough.
+Economists (some of them, anyway) talk about people making rational decisions based (ideally) on full knowledge of costs and benefits, and they say that criminals commit crimes because the costs (negative sanctions, punishment) are known but are not high enough–not frightening enough.
 If we just make crime more costly, the argument goes, then criminals will make better decisions.
 This is nonsense.
 We ask a convicted criminal why he “decided” to commit some horrible crime, assuming that the crime was based on some rational decision.
-Or people don’t work hard because the cost of not working (poverty) is too low or they haven’t been properly “incentivized.”
+Or we claim that people don’t work hard because the cost of not working (poverty) is too low or they haven’t been properly “incentivized.”